junxit/us-congress-code/title-42/chapter-6a/sec-280h.md

   - **(1)** develop, implement, disseminate, and evaluate school- and community-based strategies in States to reduce inactivity and improve dietary choices among children and adolescents;
   - **(2)** expand opportunities for physical activity programs in school- and community-based settings; and
   - **(3)** develop, implement, and evaluate programs that promote good eating habits and physical activity including opportunities for children with cognitive and physical disabilities.
-- **(d)** *Technical assistance* The Secretary may set-aside an amount not to exceed 10 percent of the amount appropriated for a fiscal year under subsection (h) of this section to permit the Director of the Centers for Disease Control and Prevention to—
+- **(d)** *Technical assistance* The Secretary may set-aside an amount not to exceed 10 percent of the amount appropriated for a fiscal year under subsection (h) to permit the Director of the Centers for Disease Control and Prevention to—
   - **(1)** provide States and political subdivisions of States with technical support in the development and implementation of programs under this section; and
   - **(2)** disseminate information about effective strategies and interventions in preventing and treating obesity through the promotion of good nutrition and physical activity.
-- **(e)** *Limitation on administrative costs* Not to exceed 10 percent of the amount of a grant awarded to the State or political subdivision under subsection (a) of this section for a fiscal year may be used by the State or political subdivision for administrative expenses.
+- **(e)** *Limitation on administrative costs* Not to exceed 10 percent of the amount of a grant awarded to the State or political subdivision under subsection (a) for a fiscal year may be used by the State or political subdivision for administrative expenses.
-- **(f)** *Term* A grant awarded under subsection (a) of this section shall be for a term of 3 years.
+- **(f)** *Term* A grant awarded under subsection (a) shall be for a term of 3 years.
 - **(g)** *Definition* In this section, the term “children and adolescents” means individuals who do not exceed 18 years of age.
 - **(h)** *Authorization of appropriations* There are authorized to be appropriated to carry out this section such sums as may be necessary for each of the fiscal years 2001 through 2005.